 We provide services to children at no cost.
 There is no application fee or any other fees for care.
 We receive donations from Churches of Christ, individuals, and other concerned groups which allows us to take care of children without having to ask for funds from a hurting family.

-If I were to donate funds, how is my money used?
+If I were to donate funds, how will my money be used?

 We have a responsibility to our community and our donors and work hard to ensure long-term sustainability of the organization.
 We make our IRS Form 990 available for review, as required by law.